In a Nutshell

 Once you get your mortgage loan match results, you’re on your own.
 FHA Rate Guide doesn’t get involved in your mortgage loan application, negotiations, or give any advice about paying fees.

 Pros and Cons

 FHA Rate Guide’s biggest strength is the huge number of partner lenders it has, which easily number over 200.
-With so many lenders, it has the ability to find the best possible mortgage loan for your specific financial circumstances.
-In order to help it make the best possible suggestions, FHA Rate Guide asks a number of questions about your property, financial history, credit history, and mortgage preferences.
+With so many lenders, it has the ability to find the right mortgage loan for your specific financial circumstances.
+In order to help it make the right suggestions, FHA Rate Guide asks a number of questions about your property, financial history, credit history, and mortgage preferences.

 However, FHA Rate Guide doesn’t go beyond matching you to an eligible loan.
 You won’t find any information about lender fees or conditions.
 You have to investigate each loan yourself, compare it with other possibilities, and go through the application process.
 FHA Rate Guide doesn’t have any tools for comparing mortgage loans, either—you’ll have to make the calculations yourself.

 FHA Rate Guide only sends you APR rates by email once you’ve shared all your details, so there’s no way to discover interest rates without asking for a personal quote.
 You’ll have to follow up each loan with the direct lender in order to discover any extra fees like prepayment penalties, origination fees, or late payment fees, although you can rest assured that FHA Rate Guide doesn’t charge anything for the service.

 Because FHA Rate Guide has so many lenders, the repayment terms cover a very wide range.
 Fixed-rate loans come with terms of 10, 15, 20, 30, or 40 years.
 Variable-rate ARM mortgages have terms of 1, 3, 5, 7, or 10 years, while variable-rate ARM I/O mortgages have terms of 3, 5 and 7 years.

 Help & Support